 Andrew Strauss is one of only three England cricket captains to lead his side to Ashes victory both home and away.
 He devised a plan to achieve world No.1 ranking within five years; working closely with Andy Flower, the objective was met in half the time - and Strauss earned a reputation for gritty and intelligent leadership.
 He talks about how to create and share a vision, build trust and encourage change.
 He might also reveal what happened in the latest Ashes.

 Since winning the Chortle Newcomer and BBC New Comedy Award, Joe has starred on 8 Out Of 10 Cats and Show & Tell.
 Championed by a Times critic as a 'rising talent with a confident, relaxed charm,' the one-time graphic designer pokes fun at middle class anxieties and the eccentricities of modern life.

 As Chief Executive of Dyson, Martin transformed it from a niche manufacturer to a £1bn global brand, moving production to Asia.
 Even after the onset of recession, he doubled turnover and trebled profits - driving sales in 70 markets.
 Now advising a private equity firm, Martin demonstrates how ideas are the lifeblood of territorial expansion.
 Rather than try to compete with the Chinese on their terms, the UK must harness its natural inventiveness.

 Since his early days running Pop Idol chatrooms and helping MySpace attract 10m UK users, Andrew has become one of the foremost experts in social media - training several of the big agency teams.
-He is also part of Doug Richards' School for Start-Ups, and sits on OFCOM's advisory board.
+He is also part of Doug Richards' The School for Startups, and sits on OFCOM's advisory board.
 Andrew shows how to keep the online conversation going, and underlines the need for a social media strategy to complement traditional business-building and marketing.